andrew/ultimate-awesome/README.md

 - [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.
 - [awesome-rabbit-r1](https://github.com/sayhiben/awesome-rabbit-r1) - A list of resources for hacking on the Rabbit r1.
 - [Awesome-Face-Restoration](https://github.com/sczhou/Awesome-Face-Restoration) - A curated list of face restoration & enhancement papers and resources.
-- [awesome-splunk](https://github.com/sduff/awesome-splunk) -   A collection of awesome resources for Splunk.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.
 - [awesome-affine](https://github.com/toeverything/awesome-affine) - 😎 Awesome lists about all kinds of interesting topics around AFFiNE.
 - [awesome-prompt-engineering-zh-cn](https://github.com/yunwei37/awesome-prompt-engineering-zh-cn) - 这个资源库包含了为 Prompt 工程手工整理的资源中文清单，重点是GPT、ChatGPT、PaLM 等（自动持续更新）.
 - [awesome-claude-code-and-skills](https://github.com/GetBindu/awesome-claude-code-and-skills) - A collection of Claude Skills.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
-- [awesome-productivity-tools](https://github.com/ProductivityDirectory/awesome-productivity-tools) - My Awesome list of productivity tools and products.
+- [awesome-splunk](https://github.com/sduff/awesome-splunk) -   A collection of awesome resources for Splunk.
 - [awesome-mac](https://github.com/xyNNN/awesome-mac) - A curated list of amazingly awesome macOS tools, applications and games.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
 - [awesome-deep-rl](https://github.com/brianspiering/awesome-deep-rl) - A curated list of awesome Deep Reinforcement Learning resources.